MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/appliance-catalog/dell-poweredge-r340-xl-legacy.md

 Configure the appliance BIOS only if you didn't purchase your appliance from Arrow or if you have an appliance, but don't have access to the XML configuration file.

-1. Access the appliance's BIOS directly using a keyboard and screen or iDRAC.
+1. Access the appliance's BIOS directly by using a keyboard and screen, or use iDRAC.

    - If the appliance isn't a Defender for IoT appliance, open a browser and go to the IP address configured beforehand.
 Sign in with the Dell default administrator privileges.
 Use **root** for the username and **calvin** for the password.